- Speed of Life – David Bowie

 By the time I’d begun compiling a playlist in readiness for a second gite-based holiday I’d added “Heroes” to my collection.
 The B-sides of both Low and “Heroes” are comprised largely of ambient instrumentals but, despite both albums forming part of Bowie’s ‘Berlin Trilogy’, their A-sides aren’t remotely similar.
 “Heroes” is louder, more aggressive, the tracks are longer and the lyrical content more verbose.
 Robert Fripp’s guitar is let loose all over it while Eno’s noodlings take a back seat.
 I’m not sure which album I prefer.
 I definitely find the second side of “Heroes” more stimulating than side two of Low but it is the first sides of both that hold all the aces.
 In this respect, side one of Low just about edges it on account of there being seven of them – ‘aces’ that is – to “Heroes”’ five.

 The first version of this compilation had Bowie's Breaking Glass following on from Paint it Black, but I decided to replace it with The Man Who Sold the World after everybody got quite into it on our trip to France (courtesy of the guy who used to own a pager).
-It was a simple exercise to delete Breaking Glass, record The Man Who Sold the World and then ‘shuffle’ – MiniDisc parlance for rearrange – the running order, which I subsequently did on our return.
+It was a simple exercise to delete Breaking Glass, record The Man Who Sold the World and then ‘shuffle’ – MiniDisc parlance for rearrange – the running order.

 I’ve got nothing to against The Beatles, but consider this: August 1965 and the Fab Four have just recorded Help!, their fifth studio album.
 The same year Chico Hamilton releases El Chico, his 23rd.
 I’m not going to argue that El Chico is a better album than Help! but it’s hard to make a case for, say, Ticket to Ride being anywhere near as sophisticated as Conquistadors.
 Gábor Szabó’s guitar playing is far more accomplished than either Lennon’s or Harrison’s, not because he’s more talented necessarily but because jazz simply offers more room for manoeuvre.
 It’s not so much a case of which music is better but what’s more interesting.
 (Ironically, one of Gábor’s first releases as a band leader was a cover of the Paul McCartney schmaltz-fest Yesterday.)